ansys/scade-pyalmgw/doc/source/usage/index.rst

 * ``import``: Import the requirements and traceability data from the ALM tool.
 The connector should deliver these data in an intermediate XML file.
 * ``export``: Export the surrogate model and the updated traceability data to the ALM tool.
-The connector should read the traceability updates from an intermediate json file.
+The connector should read the traceability updates from an intermediate JSON file.
 * ``manage``: Open the ALM tool user interface.
 * ``locate``: Open the ALM tool user interface and display the specified requirement.